CRASE Interdisciplinary Action Groups Grant Program

 - Significance of the topic

-- A clear articulation of the project and its connection to the theme Engaging Invisible and Visible Borderlands: Reimagining New Possibilities
+- Clarity in articulation of the project and its connection to the theme Academic Risk and Freedom in Dangerous Times

-- Feasibility of the project to have high impact
+- Feasibility of the project to impact local, regional, and/or national communities

 - Meaningfulness of the proposed outcomes